apitestbase/apitestbase.github.io/_docs/en/endpoints-management.md

 There are two ways to create a managed endpoint.
 Here we use SOAP endpoint as an example.

 ## Create Managed Endpoint in the Environments area
 In the 'Local' environment we just created, click Create dropdown button and select SOAP Endpoint to create a managed SOAP endpoint.
 SOAP endpoint edit view displays.
-Enter details and Iron Test saves them automatically.
+Enter details which will be automatically saved.

 ![Managed SOAP Endpoint](../../screenshots/env-mgmt/managed-soap-endpoint.png)